mbottini/concept2haskell/writeup.md

         }
     }

+Enter `Data.Aeson`, an external library that has a bunch of functionality for parsing JSON to Haskell types and serializing Haskell types to JSON.
+I'm using very little of its functionality, as I'm only serializing.
+So, the extent of my use of this library consists of making each of my types into `instance`s of `ToJSON`.

 In some cases, there is a 1:1 correspondence.
 For example, the JSON object must include the date, and there is a datestamp in the header.
 However, others are not so simple.
 For example, each split must contain the distance